tealtan/AuditionText/README.md

 This works by looking for strings formatted like so:

-'This is a sentence that contains {fragment a/fragment b/fragment c}.'
+`This is a sentence that contains {fragment a/fragment b/fragment c}.`

 ![The alternate fragments are displayed above the selected one.](screenshot.png)